 We present here our centre’s experience of SSIs in two cohorts of patients with and without a period of lead externalization.
 We demonstrate a favourable overall infection rate of 3.7%.
 Furthermore, in our cohort, lead externalization did not significantly increase the risk of infection.
 Our study is notable as we could compare directly two cohorts, with and without externalization, operated in a single department using otherwise the same technique by a single surgeon.
 However, its pragmatic, observational nature precludes strict control of several other factors between the cohorts such as age, underlying diagnosis, awake versus asleep surgery, implanted hardware, and duration of follow-up.
 We attempted to address this and reduced the baseline differences between our two cohorts by excluding subjects with dystonia from the non-externalized group, which again did not reveal a significant difference in infection risk.
 Given remaining differences between the two cohorts in proportions who underwent asleep versus awake surgery, we examined this factor separately and found no difference in the infection risk between asleep and awake cohorts regardless of externalization status.

 Other studies that have addressed this question include one which found no statistically significant difference in infection rate between one surgical centre in which leads were routinely externalized and a different centre in which externalization was not performed by the same surgeon operating at two centres 44.
 However, uncontrolled differences in environment and practice between the two centres beyond lead externalization alone may have influenced the observed infection rates.
 A subsequent systematic review of articles published in 2009 or earlier examined the issue by comparing pooled data from 23 case series in which patients underwent a period of lead externalization to nine in which primary internalization of leads was performed.
 This meta-analysis did not reveal any significant difference in the proportion of patients experiencing infection 16.
 Four further case series since have reported corroborating findings.
 Sixel-Doring and colleagues 45 did not find a significant difference in infections in relation to externalization in a series of 85 patients including 43 with externalized leads, although their reported wound complication rate was unusually high at 25%.
 Similarly, Pepper and colleagues reported no significant difference in infection rate in 100 externalized versus 23 non-externalized patients 46.
 In a further large series of 105 patients reported by Rosa and colleagues, all of whom underwent lead externalization for LFP recording, the overall infection risk compared favourably to the literature at 2.8% 23.
-One additional study reported only three infections or skin erosions in 161 patients, including 72 in whom leads were externalized, of which at least two occurred in non-externalized patients, though no formal comparison of externalized and non-externalized patients was made 47.4843, 44, 46
+One additional study reported only three infections or skin erosions in 161 patients, including 72 in whom leads were externalized, of which at least two occurred in non-externalized patients, though no formal comparison of externalized and non-externalized patients was made 47.
+A recent systematic review and meta-analysis of infection rates in DBS surgery with externalization, incorporating 23 studies and 1354 patients, calculated a pooled patient infection risk of 6.9% which was comparable with historical infection rates in non-externalized patients 48.
+An additional meta-analysis of the three studies 43, 44, 46 which compared infection rates in an externalized cohort versus a non-externalized control group, revealed similar figures (5.2% versus 6.0%, respectively) but was deemed inadequately powered to demonstrate conclusively the absence of a statistically significant difference.
+The authors likewise concluded that infection rates with and without externalization are comparable.